 Essential oils to boost your immunity

-For safe use of essential oil, I would recommend you to download the Sandra Bloom book: Smashing with Oils.
-Essential oils are amazing, but when not used in the correct way, they can be dangerous.
+For safe use of essential oil, I recommend you download the Sandra Bloom book: Smashing with Oils.
+Essential oils are amazing, but they can be dangerous when not used correctly.

 Some essential oils to help your immune system

-Lemon is an immune stimulant and has been shown to be useful in treating influenza viruses, E. coli, and some Staphylococcus (Staph) strains.
+Lemon is an immune stimulant useful in treating influenza viruses, E. coli, and some Staphylococcus (Staph) strains.
 The clean scent is comforting and helps to relieve nausea.

 Tea Tree or Melaleuca

-Melaleuca oil has antibiotic and antispasmodic properties as well, so through inhalation, it can also soothe sore throats and break up congestion.
-When using essential oils topically, always do a test patch on the inside of your elbow and make sure you’re getting a pure product, that’s safe for topical use.
+Melaleuca oil has antibiotic and antispasmodic properties, so inhalation can also soothe sore throats and break up congestion.
+When using essential oils topically, always do a test patch on the inside of your elbow and make sure you’re getting a pure product that’s safe for topical use.

 Cinnamon Essential Oil

 Cinnamon is probably one of the strongest anti-bacterial essential oils with some anti-fungal properties.
-Excellent for adding to cleaning products in small amounts and avoid using directly on the skin.
-Calming essential oils can be added to any immune support blend to treat the immune system on a physical and emotional level.
-There are so many ways that aromatherapy can help to support your immune system.
+Excellent for adding to cleaning products in small amounts and avoid using them directly on the skin.
+Calming essential oils can be added to any immune support blend to treat the immune system physically and emotionally.
+There are so many ways that aromatherapy can help support your immune system.